mikependon/RepoDB.NET/pages/features/enumeration.md

 # Enumeration

-This is a feature that enables you to work with enumerations within the class objects.
+This is a feature that enables you to work on enumeration objects within the class object (property).
 The library supports various kind of transformation for enumerations.

 #### Property String